censorship-no-archive/ceno2/doc/req-canon.md

     radical alterations of requests to further increase privacy should be handled by the user via anonymizing browsers or proxies).

+Also, Ouinet's distributed cache acts in a manner as an HTTP proxy cache, and as such it may enable cache poisoning attacks.
+Cleaning requests from non-necessary headers can block some of these attacks.

 This document specifies the processing of an HTTP request coming from a browser into a **canonical request** to be used for storage in the distributed cache and for other purposes.
 In general, this specification strives to